Skip to main content

 The application deadline is May 31st.

-To be accepted onto the Masters programme, you must meet the admission requirements and respect the application deadline.
+To be accepted onto the Masters program, you must meet the admission requirements and respect the application deadline.
 You will find all information on the requirements and necessary documents on our Application page.

-After the application deadline, the admissions committee will decide whether to admit you to the Masters programme.
-Successful candidates will be sent the documents they need for enrolment.
-The Masters programme Governance and Human Rights then starts in September.
+After the application deadline, the admissions committee will decide whether to admit you to the Masters program.
+Successful candidates will be sent the documents they need for enrollment.
+The Masters program Governance and Human Rights then starts in September.

 After the application deadline passed (31 May), you will hear about admission.

-After you have been admitted to the programme, you will be sent several documents you need to sign.
-You will have to accept the study place, pay the semester fee (of approximately 210 €), sign documents like the declaration on the use of Leuphana IT infrastructure, etc. Furthermore, you will be sent preparation materials which give you first insights on the programme.
+After you have been admitted to the program, you will be sent several documents you need to sign.
+You will have to accept the study place, pay the semester fee (of approximately 255 €), sign documents like the declaration on the use of Leuphana IT infrastructure, etc. Furthermore, you will be sent preparation materials which give you first insights on the program.

 You would have to submit your application via the online application tool.